Wiki surveys: Open and quantifiable social data collection: Website implementation

+We decided to make the score of each item available to all respondents in real time.
+This requirement for real time calculation made it impossible for us to use the statistical methods described in the data analysis section of this paper.
+Therefore, for the website, we developed a simpler method of estimating the score.
+In the cases considered in the paper, the two estimates of the score were very similar; there was a correlation of about 0.95 in both cases.

-The estimate of public opinion that is presented to users is what we call the score of each item (see Fig.~\ref{fig:screenshots}).
-The score of an item is the probability that the item will beat a randomly chosen item for a randomly chosen user-session.
-Given this focus on the probability of a win, a binomial model seems appropriate.
-If one assumes a uniform prior for a binomial random variable, the resulting posterior for the probability of a win follows a Beta distribution~\citep{hoff_first_2009}.
+Recall that the score of an item is the probability that the item will beat a randomly chosen item for a randomly chosen respondent.
+Given this focus on the probability of a win, we choose a binomial model.
+If one assumes a uniform prior for a binomial random variable, the resulting posterior for the probability of a win follows a Beta distribution~\cite{hoff_first_2009}.
 If we multiply the expected value of that Beta distribution by 100 (to place things on a more natural scale), we have

-where $w_i$ is the number of wins for item $i$ and $l_i$ is the number of losses for item $i$; see~\citet[Ch.
+where $w_i$ is the number of wins for item $i$ and $l_i$ is the number of losses for item $i$; see~\cite[Ch.
 3]{hoff_first_2009} for a derivation.
 Thus, the estimated score ranges from 0 to 100 and resembles a simple winning percentage with an additional term that provides some smoothing.